 Another general cause is uncorrected myopia, or nearsightedness.
 Even with vision correction, nearsighted people may find their nearsightedness is exacerbated when their pupils dilate at night.

 In some cases, night blindness is a symptom of a serious underlying condition, such as retinitis pigmentosa, which is inherited.
-This degenerative retinal disorder causes the retina’s rod cells-which, as we mentioned above, distinguish light from dark-to deteriorate and eventually stop functioning.
-Night blindness is often the first symptom of a cataract, as well.
+This degenerative retinal disorder causes the retina’s rod cells to deteriorate and eventually stop functioning.
+Night blindness is often the first symptom of a cataract as well.
 Early cataract development increases glare and decreases the amount of light reaching the back of the eye.

 A Feast for the Eyes

-Night blindness may also be caused by a Vitamin A deficiency.
-Supplements of that vitamin are often recommended for those with poor night vision, along with a diet emphasizing Vitamin A-rich foods, such as sweet potatoes, carrots, mangoes, spinach and cantaloupe.
+A vitamin A deficiency may also cause night blindness.
+Professionals often recommend supplements for those with poor night vision, along with a diet emphasizing vitamin A-rich foods, such as sweet potatoes, carrots, mangoes, spinach, and cantaloupe.

-Bilberry is also thought to improve night vision.
-A close relative of the blueberry, bilberry is high in a certain type of bioflavonoid that speeds the regeneration of rhodopsin, the purple pigment used by the eyes’ rods.
+Bilberry may also improve night vision.
+A close relative of the blueberry, bilberry is high in a certain type of bioflavonoid.
+It speeds the regeneration of rhodopsin, the purple pigment used by the eyes’ rods.
 British air force pilots in World War II ate bilberry jam to improve their night vision during evening sorties.

-If you are at the stage of the Rebuild Your Vision Program where you are still wearing your glasses, choose glasses with an anti-reflective coating to reduce glare.
+- If you are still wearing your glasses, choose glasses with an anti-reflective coating to reduce glare.

-Keep glasses-including sunglasses-clean.
-Having dirt on the inside or outside of your lenses can disturb the filtering of light and scatter it, making it more difficult to see and increasing an already existing vision problem.
+- Keep glasses – including sunglasses – clean.
+Having dirt on the inside or outside of your lenses can disturb the filtering of light and scatter it.
+This will make it more difficult to see and increase an already existing vision problem.

-Keep your car windshield and car windows clean-inside and out.
+- Keep your car windshield and car windows clean, both inside and out.
 Having dirt and debris on your windshield makes it harder to see, especially at night.

-While changes in diet may help some people suffering from night blindness it is always best to talk to a medical professional before adding a vitamin or supplement to your daily routine.
-If your night blindness has developed as you age, eye exercises may help to restore some of the flexibility to your vision.
-In either case you should speak with your eye doctor or medical professional first.
+While changes in diet may help some people suffering from night blindness, it is always best to talk to a medical professional before adding a vitamin or supplement to your daily routine.
+If your night blindness has developed as you age, eye vitamins may help to restore some of the flexibility to your vision.
+In either case, you should speak with your eye doctor or medical professional first.